 Here are our tips for using plastic nursery pots as containers for your bulbs.
 The idea is to let the plastic containers ride out the winter holding your bulbs so that they get cold enough.
 Come springtime, the plastic containers are easily swapped into and out of your more beloved containers.

 1. Layer the bulbs.
 Make sure that each container is filled with bulbs.
 That way, they will offer a long season of bloom with a variety of colors and interest.

-4. Place slightly smaller bulbs on the next layer.
-Make sure to place bulbs around the large one you placed on the bottom, so that your largest bulb’s stem will have room to come up in the spring.
+5. Place slightly smaller bulbs on the next layer.
+Make sure to place bulbs around the large one you put on the bottom, so that your largest bulb’s stem will have room to come up in the spring.

-9. Cover your smallest bulbs with about two inches of soil.
+10. Cover your smallest bulbs with about 2 inches of soil.

-10. Find a good spot to store your bulbs outside.
-Bulbs don’t get enough protection in plastic containers, and can freeze.
-A good way to combat this problem, you can replicate the needed conditions by storing the bulbs in an unheated garage, a cold frame, or a pile of mulch to bury the pots in.
+11. Find a good spot to store your bulbs outside.
+Bulbs don’t get enough protection in plastic containers, and they can freeze.
+A good way to combat this problem is to replicate the needed conditions by storing the bulbs in an unheated garage or a cold frame, or by burying the pots in a pile of mulch.

-11. If you don’t have the ability to store your bulb containers in any of the ways listed above, you can use a bottomless plastic tub.
+12. If you don’t have the ability to store your bulb containers in any of the ways listed above, you can use a bottomless plastic tub.
 Place the containers into the tub, and then cover the containers with mulch.
-The mulch works as a blanket of insulation around the bulbs, keeping the bulbs cold enough, but not cold enough to get frozen or damaged.
+The mulch works as a blanket of insulation around the bulbs, keeping them cold enough but not so cold that they get frozen or damaged.